polyfy/polylith/readme.md

 We added the tag `stable-lisa` but we could have named the tag with anything that starts with `stable-`.
 We choose `stable-lisa` because Lisa is our name (let's pretend that at least!).
 The idea is that every developer could use their own unique tag name that doesn't conflict with other developers.

 The CI build should also use its own pattern, like `stable-` plus the build number, to mark successful builds.
+It may be enough to onluy use the stable points that the CI server creates.
+That is at least a good way to start and only add custom tags per developer when needed.

 The pattern is configured in `deps.edn` and can be changed if we prefer something else:
 ```clojure